 Aboriginal and Torres Strait Islander students are identified through enrolment processes and can also identify with teachers at the school for inclusion in the school Aboriginal programs.
-Students from an Aboriginal and Torres Strait Islander background populate 2% of our school through community and Selective streams and across years 7 to 12.
+Students from an Aboriginal and Torres Strait Islander background populate 2% of our school through the Comprehensive and Selective streams and across years 7 to 12.
 Our school has developed strong ties with AFL Indigenous Academy, the OCHRE Opportunity Hub, the NRL School to Work Program, the AECG and KARI over the last six years.
 These institutions and the DoC assist in the development of programs tailored specifically to the needs of our Aboriginal students.

-Students are encouraged to be an active part of the school community by extending Indigenous 'Achnowledgement of Country" at all larger school functions and by representing the Aboriginal community in our School Representative Council.
-Indigenous meetings are held every week in the school library and these details are advertised to all students through the daily notices.
-To develop school awareness and knowledge of Aboriginal culture Indigenous students are encouraged to invite a friend to these meetings.
-Aboriginal students engage in a variety of artistic, athletic and academic projects within the school and they are also encouraged to engage in programs outside of school so as to develop connections with other schools and the Aboriginal community.
-To assist with the development of formative assessment tasks and larger assignment Aboriginal students can access laptops through the Head Teachers Teaching and Wellbeing.
+Students are encouraged to be an active part of the school community by extending an'Achnowledgement of Country" at all larger school functions and by representing the Aboriginal community in our School Representative Council.
+Aboriginal and Torres Strait Islander meetings are held every week in the school library and these details are advertised to all students through the daily notices.
+To develop school awareness and knowledge of culture, Aboriginal and Torres Strait Islander students are encouraged to invite a friend to these meetings.

+Aboriginal and Torres Strait Islander students engage in a variety of artistic, athletic and academic projects within the school and they are also encouraged to engage in programs outside of school so as to develop connections with other schools and the Aboriginal community.
+To assist with the development of formative assessment tasks and larger assignment Aboriginal and Torres Strait Islander students can access laptops through the Head Teachers Teaching and Wellbeing.
 A policy with all the rules and regulations needs to be signed by a parent or guardian and then students are issued with a USB to save their school work and can gain access to the laptops and calculators when required.

 Teachers have had extensive training in the '8 Ways of Learning' model to ensure they differentiate programs to meet the needs and learning styles of our Indigenous students.
 The school is also training teachers in the use of the EALD Capability Framework.
 Teachers have access and are encouraged to make contributions to students personalised learning plans throughout the year.
 This ensures students are supported in meeting their personal goals and their achievements are acknowledged.
 Parents and the AECG are consulted throughout the process of IEP reviews through phone or school interviews.
 Many parents will also book an interview with their respective HT Teaching & Wellbeing during parent teacher nights to discuss their child's progress.

-Any students who are interested in engaging in any programs or wishes to be kept informed of school projects should make contact with Mrs Hegde, HT Teaching & Wellbeing.
-Likewise parents are invited to contact Mrs Hegde for any further information or to discuss their child's learning.
+Any students who are interested in engaging in any programs or wishes to be kept informed of school projects should make contact with Mrs Judge HT Teaching & Wellbeing.
+Likewise parents are invited to contact Mrs Judge for any further information or to discuss their child's learning.